EDUCBA Logo

 Explanation

-Now, as we have learned above, CTRL D is another shortcut in excel which does copy and paste the data.
-We have seen from our examples that even if the data is normal data or have formulas or have some sort of conditional formatting, CTRL + D works in every scenario.
+As we have learned above, CTRL D is another shortcut in Excel that does copy and paste the data.
+Our examples show that even if the data is normal or has formulas or some conditional formatting, CTRL + D works in every scenario.

 Things to Remember About CTRL D in Excel

-• The only thing to remember in the CTRL + D shortcut key is that it works only in columns and not in rows.
+• The only thing to remember in the CTRL + D shortcut key is that it works only in columns, not rows.

-• CTRL + D works when copied data is being passed down, not upwards.
+• CTRL + D works when copied data is passed down, not upwards.

 Recommended Articles

 This has been a guide to CTRL D in Excel.
-Here we discuss how to use CTRL D in Excel along with examples and a downloadable excel template.
+Here we discuss how to use CTRL D in Excel, examples, and a downloadable Excel template.
 You can also go through our other suggested articles –

 1. Excel Paste Shortcut Option